apollographql/apollo-server/packages/apollo-server-lambda/README.md

 ## Getting request info

-To read information about the current request from the API Gateway event (HTTP headers, HTTP method, body, path, ...) or the current Lambda Context (Function Name, Function Version, awsRequestId, time remaning, ...) use the options function.
+To read information about the current request from the API Gateway event (HTTP headers, HTTP method, body, path, ...) or the current Lambda Context (Function Name, Function Version, awsRequestId, time remaining, ...) use the options function.
 This way they can be passed to your schema resolvers using the context option.

 ```js
 const { ApolloServer, gql } = require('apollo-server-lambda');